brilsergei/docker-for-work/README.md

    `dc-composer help`

+   Place file with aliases for drush into site directory to simplify work with sites via drush.

+   `mkdir project-dir/drush/site-aliases && cp dev-settings/drush/* project-dir/drush/site-aliases`

-   Use site aliases to performa a drush command on specific site.
-Aliases are `@rn` and `@tt`.
+   Use site aliases to perform a drush command on specific site.
+Aliases are `@rn`, `@rt` and `@rtt`.
 For example:

    `dc-drush @rn cr`

-   `dc-drush @tt cr`
+   `dc-drush @rtt cr`

-4. Create database for your site using PhpMyAdmin.
-It is available at [http://localhost:8001](http://localhost:8001).
-   Now you can import site database using phpmyadmin or using command line directly from mariadb container.
-   If you use command like than place the database dump file in `docker-runtime/mariadb-init`.
-This path is mapped to `/docker-entrypoint-initdb.d` inside mariadb container.

-   `docker-compose exec mariadb sh`
-   `mysql -u root -p my_db < /docker-entrypoint-initdb.d/my_db.sql`

-5. Now clone the repository to the site root

-   `git clone git@bitbucket.org:sergei_bril/train_booking.git .`

-   Run `dc-composer install` in order to load all dependencies of the project.

-   Configure your sites.php file.
-If you use same domains as in this instruction than the file should contain next

-   `$sites['8000.tt.home'] = 'triptile.com';`

-   Also copy provided settings.php and services.yml files into appropriate directory.
-Change database config in the settings.php if necessary.